 5 Relational needs.

-Many people are unaware of their relational needs but embark upon a relationship ‘hoping’ their partner will meet these unrecognised needs.
-Couples counselling helps to identify and prioritise these needs and begin negotiating how to meet them.
+Commonly people are unaware of their relational needs.
+That is to say, they embark upon a relationship ‘hoping’ that their partner will know and meet these unrecognised needs.
+Therefore, couples counselling helps to identify and prioritise relational needs, and negotiating how to meet them.